Activities for team building and games for your virtual team

 87. Take a day at the hack

-The idea is simple: make everybody abandon what they're working on and spend the day finishing a specific project that helps the team or company.
+The idea is simple: make everybody abandon what they’re working on and spend the day finishing a project that helps the team or company.

-If you can, operate in various divisions (if not the whole company), and enable staff to work in separate teams of individuals.
+If you can, operate in divisions (if not the company) and enable staff to work in separate teams of individuals.
 The point is to get people to work beyond the box by developing something that calls for a different range of skills or thoughts.
-Maybe you're spending the day rethinking your onboard paper for potential employees, or brainstorming a potential sales strategy, or developing a new feature into a product — whatever it might be, it can cost $0 to develop and be something you can (or conceptualize) achieve in a working day.
+Maybe you’re spending the day rethinking your onboard paper for potential employees, brainstorming a potential sales strategy, or developing a new feature into a product — whatever it might be, it can cost $0 to develop and be something you can (or conceptualize) achieve in a working day.

 88. Placed on a field